WordPress for beginners:

 2. Create user-friendly URL slugs

-Picture a results page: you’ll see many different URLs about a certain topic, right?
-So you need to make sure your slug is in line with what people expect to see.
+Picture a results page: you’ll see many URLs about a particular topic.
+So, you need to make sure your slug is in line with what people expect to see.

 For example, our main article on WordPress SEO has the URL yoast.com/wordpress-seo, which is very on point.
-People are a lot more likely to click on that, than on yoast.com/?p=607, even though that’s the URL that WordPress creates by default.
+People are much more likely to click on that than on yoast.com/?p=607, even though that’s the URL WordPress creates by default.

 Find out more about creating SEO-friendly URLs »